clap-rs/clap/README.md

 You can also find usage examples in the `examples/` directory of this repo.

+#### Video Tutorials

 There's also the video tutorial series [Argument Parsing with Rust](https://www.youtube.com/playlist?list=PLza5oFLQGTl0Bc_EU_pBNcX-rhVqDTRxv) that I've been working on.

+*Note*: Two new videos have just been added ([08 From Usage](https://youtu.be/xc6VdedFrG0), and [09 Typed Values](https://youtu.be/mZn3C1DnD90)), if you're already familiar with `clap` but want to know more about these two details you can check out those videos without watching the previous few.

+*Note*: Apologies for the resolution of the first video, it will be updated to a better resolution soon.
+The other videos have a proper resolution.

 ## How to Contribute